Fractional Topology in Interacting 1D Superconductors: The Kitaev wire at criticality

 \section{The Kitaev wire at criticality}

-{ To establish some duality between the fractional central charges of the \emph{DCI} phase, and the fractional topological numbers $C = 1/2$ of the interacting spheres, we describe the critical phases in the language of chiral bulk modes.
-By investigating the critical theory of the single wire, we develop both the theoretical tools of these chiral modes, and benchmark the DMRG by extracting the topological invariants for the single wire. }
+Here we elaborate on the quantum phase transition in the Kitaev model through bulk chiral Majorana modes introduced for example in Ref. \cite{Herviou_2016}.
+By investigating the critical theory of the single wire, we develop both the theoretical tools of these chiral modes and benchmark the DMRG by extracting the topological numbers for the single wire.
+The formalism will be useful to develop further QFT related to the two-wires model in the next section.